heemanglee/aws-certificate/heejung/공식 연습 문제 세트/Dump 3.md

       Correct answer: B
     </details>

-19.  🔴 Your application has recently experienced significant global growth, and international users are complaining of high latency.
-What is the AWS characteristic that can help improve your international users’ experience?
+19. Your application has recently experienced significant global growth, and international users are complaining of high latency.
+What is the AWS characteristic that can help improve your international users’ experience?  🟡
     - A. Elasticity.
     - B. Global reach.
     - C. Data durability.
     - D. High availability.

-- Global reach
-	- 글로벌 사용자에게 더 가까운 위치에서 서비스 제공이 가능
-- Data durablility
-	- 데이터가 손실되지 않고 안전하게 보관되는 특성
-- High avaliblity
-	- 장애 복원력이나 서비스 지속성 관련

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: B